Notification of Rights Under the Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

 - Students have the right to inspect and review their education records within 45 days of the day Goodwin College receives a request for access.

 - Students have the right to request that a school correct records which they believe to be inaccurate.
 They should write to the Vice President for Academic Affairs, identify the part of the record they want changed, and specify why it is misleading.

 If Goodwin College decides not to amend the record as requested by the student, the school will notify the student of the decision and advise the student of his/her right to a hearing regarding the request for amendment.

-Parents and students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by Goodwin College to comply with the requirements of FERPA.
+Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by Goodwin College to comply with the requirements of FERPA.

 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office